-The Clean and Press is: one of the very best all-around overall, front and rear delts building movements, hands down one of the best exercises for increasing shoulder mass.
+The Clean and Press is one of the best all-around, overall, front and rear delt building movements - hands down one of the best exercises for increasing shoulder mass.

 One of the biggest problems for most senior intermediate and advanced level lifters is: most guys spend lots of time doing lots of flat, incline and decline barbell pressing work to develop the mid and upper pectorals, which in turn develops front Deltoid mass.

-Most shoulder pressing and lateral exercises will help alleviate this problem, these exercises are designed to help round out overall shoulder mass and the strength curve of your shoulders.
+Most shoulder pressing and lateral movements will help alleviate this problem, these exercises are designed to help round out overall shoulder mass and the strength curve of the shoulders.

 Seated DB press: this is another variation of a bilateral shoulder press movement, this isolates the shoulders slightly from standing barbell movements, but...

-Seated military press: this is another great variation of a military press, this exercise really stimulates the mid-and rear Deltoids. a full range of motion with a weight you can handle keeping reps somewhere in the 5 to 8 range, including four or five sets of this exercise are and always will be a great shoulder mass builder.
+Seated military press: this is another great variation of a military press, this exercise really stimulates the mid-and rear Deltoids.
+A full range of motion with a weight you can handle keeping reps somewhere in the 6 to 8 range, of four or five sets are a solid shoulder mass builder.

 Prioritizing with the proper exercises, rep and set ranges with lots clean and press, military press and seated dumbbell presses should make up the majority of exercises for overall Deltoid mass.

-Standing military press: this is simply an exercise that's a derivative of the clean and press without the clean.
-This is a great unilateral exercise that focuses on size and thickness for developing cannonball shoulders. this exercise is to shoulder development what the squat is to leg training.
-Most of the stress will be felt on the mid-and rear Delts with this exercise.
+Standing military press: this is exercise that's a derivative of the clean and press-without the clean.
+A great unilateral exercise that focuses on size and thickness for developing cannonball shoulders.
+This exercise is to shoulder development what the squat is to leg training.
+Most of the stress will be felt on the mid-and rear Delts in this exercise.

 exercises, along with a few well-placed isolation exercises like seated or standing laterals should bring